The Santa Ana Literary Association will be presenting a new poem by a local poet every week this year. This week’s poem is “Charades” by Joshua Wood.

 Joshua Jennings Wood directs the Creative Writing Conservatory at the Orange County School

-, the largest such pre-college conservatory in the country.
+of the Arts, the largest such pre-college conservatory in the country.
 He received the John Fowles Writing Center Award for Fiction and has been a finalist for Glimmer Train’s Short Story Award for New Writers, The North American Review’s James Hurst Poetry Prize, and the Pablo Neruda Prize for Poetry.
 Further writing appears in such publications as Volt, DIAGRAM, OccuPoetry, The Berkeley Poetry Review, and Doused the Sun and Snorted the Moon: An Addiction Anthology.
 Previously, he was an editor for dirtcakes, a journal dedicated to exploring the UN Millennium Goals.